garlicdevs/Arcade-Learning-Environment/README.md

 ## This Patched Code
 - This patch supports latest Mac OS Sierra
 - More thread-safe (delete all static fields)
-- User can set configuration file for each environment using ale.setString(b'config', path_to_config_file). (thread-safe)
+- User can set configuration file for each environment using ale.setString(b'config', b'path_to_config_file'). (thread-safe)

 ## Installation Guide